 Introduction

-This memoir is a story of one Soviet child trying to navigate her way through the darkness and hypocrisy of the military society in the last years of communist rule.
+Anya’s memoirs recount the stories of Soviet youth—children, adolescents, and young adults—as they navigate the darkness and hypocrisy of a military society in the final years of communist rule.

-What did it feel like to live in Russia during 1970-1980s, before the Soviet Union collapsed?
+What did it feel like to live in Russia during 1970-1990s, before the Soviet Union collapsed and shortly thereafter?

 Learn about your Russian frenemies from an eye-witness account:

-The book Once Upon a Soviet Child: Piano, Potatoes, and Privations is now available on Amazon.com as a paperback and as a Kindle edition.
+The books Once Upon a Soviet Child: Piano, Potatoes, and Privations, and Girls Have to Dance are now available on Amazon.com as a paperback and as a Kindle edition.
 Enjoy!

 About the author

-Anya Stork is the author of Once Upon a Soviet Child: Piano, Potatoes, and Privations, her memoir about living in Soviet Russia during 1970s-1980s.
+Anya Stork is an American writer of Russian descent.
+Her first book, Once Upon a Soviet Child: Piano, Potatoes, and Privations, is a memoir about living in Soviet Russia during 1970s-1980s.
 Anya grew up in the suburbs of Moscow, USSR during the Cold War.

 Raised in a large family with six children in Moscow, when most citizens feared having even a second child (for the economic reasons explained in the book), Anya has a lot to share.